Dellwood, Minnesota: History

+Dellwood was platted in 1882.
+Population began to increase with the completion of the Stillwater & St. Paul Railroad with the development of summer homes along the train route for wealthy people from St. Paul.
+During this era, F. Scott Fitzgerald lived in a Dellwood cottage while writing The Great Gatsby.

+Dellwood continued to grow and received status as a village in 1917.
+It became a city in the 1970s.
+The city is platted to include several commercial farm businesses that became its economic engine, of which The Pine Tree Apple Orchard and 7 Vines Winery are the best-known.

 Geography

 According to the United States Census Bureau, the city has an area of 2.81 sqmi; 2.66 sqmi is land and 0.15 sqmi is water.
 Minnesota State Highway 96 serves as a main route in the community.

 Demographics

 Dellwood consistently ranks as the wealthiest town in Minnesota and among the 25 wealthiest towns in the country.